 Alfano family was very lucky to have immigrated in the 1950’s.
-While learning about Italian immigration to Canada, a big portion of it was based on world war II and the internment camps.
+While learning about Italian immigration to Canada, a big portion of this story was based on world war II and the internment camps.
 Here is when Italian Canadians faced many traumas and inequalities.
-Michelle’s parents were thankful to immigrate after the horrific internment camps.
+Michelle’s parents were thankful to immigrate after the horrific internment camps in Canada.
 As the Enemy Alien Protection Act was lifted after the war, they were able to come to Canada for more of a fair and fresh start unlike those who came just one decade ago.

 Michelle also mentioned that when her parents moved to Canada they settled down in a community with

 many other Italians and even some from the same Italian village.
 This greatly helped them have a smoother transition into the country as they had a community that spoke the same language and shared the same culture.
-This is because, at the time, a record number of Italian immigrants entered Canada.
+This type of settlement occurred because, at the time, a record number of Italian immigrants entered Canada.

-Michelle mentioned that when she moved to Toronto, she found herself as a minority and had to grow customed to a new urban culture.
-She was able to keep a large part of her Italian heritage with her, however, she also gained a new identity.
+Michelle mentioned that when she moved to Toronto, she found herself as a minority and had to grow accustomed to a new urban culture.
+She was able to keep a large part of her Italian heritage with her; however, she also gained a new identity.
 She was able to develop a sense of self away from home.
 This in turn felt less Italian and more Canadian.
-An interesting relation is that this connection would not be as prevalent if she had stayed in Stoney Creek.
-As Michelle’s siblings stayed near the community they grew up in, they kept more of their Italian traditions.
+This new connection to Canada would not have been as prevalent if she had stayed in Stoney Creek.
+Michelle’s siblings, for instance, stayed near the community they grew up in, and they kept more of their Italian traditions.

-An archive of images from Michelle has been collected from the verbal story she shared.
+An archive of images from Michelle has been collected from her private collection and shared here to accompany her oral history.
 These photos aim to provide a deeper understanding of the lifestyle in which she grew up.

 The documentary, Saturnia, casts a complex historical shadow over the once-remarkable ship that brought more than 260,000 Italian soldiers, aristocrats, and immigrants to North America.
 The documentary follows Michelle as she tried to find out more about her father Francesco’s trip from Italy to Canada.
-Rosa, Silvano, and Antonio, three additional passengers on the Saturnia, are asked to assist Michelle in her search for the information.
-The captain Bruno, who is in Italy recalls difficult journeys and exits.
+Rosa, Silvano, and Antonio, who are three additional passengers on the Saturnia, are asked to assist Michelle in her search for the information.
+The captain, Bruno, who lives in Italy, recalls difficult journeys and exits.
 Through the passengers’ distant memories and vivid accounts of their personal experiences, the story of immigration is told.

 Above are some of Michelle’s published books.
 The Unfinished Dollhouse is a memoir to her child, who she calls “Frankie”.
 It shows the path that Frankie takes in finding their gender and identity.
 This memoir is full of emotion as Michelle shares her feelings throughout this vital change.
 Made Up of Arias is a novella that won the 2010 winner of the Bressani Award for Short Fiction.
 It is a dramatic and captivating novel that shares the lives of three children and their parents.
 This piece is loosely based on Michelle’s childhood memories in Stoney Creek.